FakeItEasy/FakeItEasy/docs/implicit-creation-options.md

 ### How it works

-FakeItEasy uses classes that implement the following interface to configure Fakes:
+BlairItEasy uses classes that implement the following interface to configure Fakes:

 ```csharp
 public interface IFakeOptionsBuilder